sergiomora03/sergiomora03/README.md

 - 💬 Ask me about machine learning systems, dashboards, Rest APIs, analytics maturity curve and descriptive, predictive, prescriptive problems.
 - 📫 How to reach me: sergiomora823@gmail.com
 - 😄 Pronouns: always -> '*our* system'.
-- ⚡ Fun fact: I know a joke with Python, but I think this isn't the environment. ::smile:: ✨
+- ⚡ Fun fact: I know a joke with Python, but I think this isn't the environment. :smile: ✨